-- Check the jumper JBT1 setting.
+1. Check the setting of jumper JBT1.
 Ensure that you are using a high quality power supply.
-A poor quality power supply may cause the system to lose CMOS setup.
-Refer to Chapter 1 of this manual for details - If the above step does not fix the Setup Configuration problem, contact your vendor for repair.
+A poor quality power supply may cause the system to lose the CMOS setup information.
+Refer to Chapter 1 of this manual for details.

+2. If the above step does not fix the setup configuration problem, contact your vendor for repairs.